-Skin care is not one size fits all, so there’s no surefire way of knowing how your sensitive skin will react to a certain formula.
-Thus, good ol’ trial and error, Kaminer says, is key.
-“You don’t need to dry out your skin to make it less acne-prone,” he says.
+“You don’t need to dry out your skin to make it less acne-prone,” says Dr. Kaminer.
 “Look for products with a small amount of salicylic acid or benzoyl peroxide to gently open pores without the side effect of drying the skin.”
 With salicylic acid, the percentage can range from .05 to 2 percent in over-the-counter products.
 With benzoyl peroxide, the percentage ranges from 2.5 to 10 percent.
 A good rule of thumb is to start with the lowest concentration available and slowly work your way up as your skin develops more of a tolerance.
-If any irritation occurs, lower the dosage and/or concentration and allow skin to recover.
-In addition, instead of using a facial wash, mask, or all-over treatment formulated with salicylic acid and benzoyl peroxide, sensitive-skinned folks should stick to using a spot treatment formulated with these ingredients on pimples to lower the likelihood of a negative skin reaction.
-In other words, you don’t want to overdo it by combining too many products formulated with these ingredients, when one spot treatment might do the job.
+If any irritation occurs, lower the dosage or concentration and allow your skin to recover.
+It can also be beneficial to use spot treatments formulated with salicylic acid and benzoyl peroxide to target the pimple directly and minimize the chance of irritation.

 While your first instinct may be to dry out your skin to reduce acne, this will just make your sensitivities worse.
 Instead, Dr. Kaminer suggests adding a “light and well-formulated moisturizer” to your routine.
 “I like to recommend formulas that have some glycolic acid in them,” he adds.
 He also suggests products that are non-comedogenic and oil-free to avoid any additional breakouts.